alex9810171/ImageCloning-VFX2022-Spring/README.md

 ./RUN.sh    (for Linux, Ubuntu system)
 ```

+## Our System Website (beta!)
-3. Open a web tab and browse <http://localhost:5000> to enjoy our Image Cloning system~
+Open a web tab and browse <https://imagecloning-vfx-finalproject.herokuapp.com/> to enjoy our Image Cloning system~

 ## Test Images
 We provide test images for evaluation at `test` folder.